The Home Loan Game (how it actually works)

 And anything else that shows all of your monthly income.

-Now that your lender knows your total monthly income.
+Now that your lender knows all of your monthly income.

-They can estimate how much of a monthly home loan payment you're able to make.
+They can estimate how much of a monthly home loan payment you may qualify for.

 Maybe it's a $2,000 payment.